mirrorriver/mirrorriver.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Glad you could make it
 ---

-# Glad you could make it
 Thanks for stopping by.
 This is the web site for William O'Neill.